 Foster’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The people who call Foster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Foster residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Foster include German, Irish, English, Welsh, and Dutch.
+Important ancestries of people in Foster include German, Irish, English, Scots-Irish, and Dutch.

 The most common language spoken in Foster is English.
 Other important languages spoken here include Polish and French.